KamilSJaron/GenomeTelescope/README.md

    - X0 systems (easish)
    - XY/ZW systems (harder to converge)
    - system agnostic model to est differences in genome sizes (differences in genome sizes between libraries)
+- kmer spectra from pooled samples (a sample containing multiple individuals from the same species)

 ## Development notes and thoughts